codenamejason/vp-node-assessment/README.md

 ```
 - response should be served as `application/json`
 - you must use Node's native `http` module (no third-party HTTP libs)
-- write each response to a text file with an associated request timestamp like the following:
+- write/append each response to a log file `temperatures.log` with an associated request timestamp like the following:
 ```
 [Mon Sep 20 2015 06:43:55 GMT-0400 (EDT)] {"averageTemperature": 70.9}
 [Mon Sep 21 2015 10:19:48 GMT-0400 (EDT)] {"averageTemperature": 74.3}